Zipcoder/reveal-slides.tcus/md/arrayVsArrayList.md

 ## Clear an Item

 Array:
-There is no way to remove and item from an array.
+There is no way to clear an array.
 You will need to create a new array

 ArrayList: